ichilton/fog/lib/fog/bigv/README.md

 ### Reset

 This will send an ACPI reset signal to the machine which is equivalent to pressing the reset button.
-The virtual machine will reset, but will continue to use the same process on the host, so things like size changes will not take effect like they will with the above methods.
+The virtual machine will reset, but will continue to use the same process on the host, so size changes will not take effect like they will with the above methods.

 ```ruby
 >> server.reset